Embedded Finite Models Beyond Restricted Quantifier Collapse: Failure of weaker forms of collapse for finite fields and connections to complexity of decision procedures

+We provide a proof in the appendix, but we stress that similar quantifier elimination results are known from the literature.
+See, for example, Section 2 of \cite{zoelouangus} and \cite{ax}.

-\begin{proposition} The complexity of quantifier-elimination turning a $PF_p$ formula into a basic formula cannot be bounded by a stack of exponentials of bounded height; this is already true for $PF_p$ for any fixed prime $p$.
-In fact for any $k$ there exist formulas $\phi_n$ with a bounded number of variables -- and hence with a bounded quantifier rank, independent of $n$ -- of length $O(n)$, such that any basic formula $\psi_n$ which is $PF_p$ equivalent to $\phi_n$, must have size at least $p^{p^{\cdot^{\cdot ^{\cdot ^{p^n}}}}}$ (exponential tower of height $O(k)$). \end{proposition}
+\begin{theorem} The complexity of quantifier-elimination turning a $PF_p$ formula into a positive Boolean combination of basic formulas cannot be bounded by a stack of exponentials of bounded height; this is already true for $PF_p$ for any fixed prime $p$.
+In fact for any $k$ there exist formulas $\phi_n$ with a bounded number of variables -- and hence with a bounded quantifier rank, independent of $n$ -- of length $O(n)$, such that any basic formula $\psi_n$ which is $PF_p$ equivalent to $\phi_n$, must have size at least $p^{p^{\cdot^{\cdot ^{\cdot ^{p^n}}}}}$ (exponential tower of height $O(k)$). \end{theorem}

+Before giving the proof of the proposition, we present the main tool that we use: